About EEPS

 Instructional Practice & Strategy

-Our core purpose is encompassed in our motto ‘Learning and Growing Together’ with a shared mission of a commitment to providing a nurturing, safe and caring environment which supports and inspires our children to value learning and grow in self-awareness and social responsibility.
+Our core purpose is reflected in our motto, Learning and Growing Together, and in our shared commitment to providing a nurturing, safe and caring environment that supports and inspires our children to value learning and grow in self-awareness and social responsibility.

 EEPS acts in compliance with the Child Safe Standards to protect our students from sexual or physical harm.
 Eltham East Primary School is committed to safety and wellbeing of all children and young people.
 This will be the primary focus of our care and decision-making.
 We have zero tolerance for child abuse.

+Staffing includes our Principal, Assistant Principals, classroom teachers, specialist teachers, support teachers and Education Support staff.
 School services include support teachers, education support staff and participation in the visiting primary school nurse program.
 There is regular access to an educational psychologist and speech therapist who provide significant assistance and advice for high-quality welfare, literacy, language and numeracy support and extension programs.